Smattacus/Tutorials/Calling_DLL/cpp_file_calling_VME_Interface.md

 1>VME_Demo.obj : error LNK2001: unresolved external symbol "public: static void __cdecl VME::USB::Close_Connection(int *)" (?Close_Connection@USB@VME@@SAXPEAH@Z)
 1>VME_Demo.obj : error LNK2001: unresolved external symbol "public: static int __cdecl VME::USB::Initialize_Connection(int *)" (?Initialize_Connection@USB@VME@@SAHPEAH@Z)
 ```
-11. Tell MSVS where to link this code.
+12. Tell MSVS where to link this code.
 In the Solution Explorer, in the "Demonstration_VME_Library_Call" Project, right click on "References," select "Add Reference," and check the box for "VME_Interface."
 This is why we add our new project to the
 already existing solution - it makes it easier to link to libraries.
 ![](add_ref.PNG)
+13. Build it.
+It should build successfully.
+14. Open a command prompt.
+Navigate to "C:\Users\SKIFFLAB\Documents\Visual Studio 2015\Projects\VME_Interface\x64\Release\" Run the program by typing "Demonstration_VME_Library_Call.exe" - note TAB should autocomplete this for you.
+Read the output,
+and if you did everything right a file should be written to D:\TestFiles\Demo.

+* * *

+15. Now let's take this version of the build and put it in a separate folder.
+This way we can keep developing, and use this
+executable when we want to do other data acquisition tasks.
+Open a windows folder and navigate to the x64 build directory: C:\Users\SKIFFLAB\Documents\Visual Studio 2015\Projects\VME_Interface\x64\Release.